-A. If you are going to be away during Spring quarter, you must contact the RCC Manager at email@example.com to make sure you have a qualifying interview.
-Then, it is your responsibility to speak to the RFs/CDs or house management teams for the residences you would like to apply to.
+A. If you are going to be away during Spring quarter, you must contact the RCC Manager at firstname.lastname@example.org to make sure you have a qualifying interview.
+We attempt to accommodate students who are currently abroad as best as possible.
+To interview from abroad, you must be able to meet via video chat for your interview.
+For your house interviews, it is your responsibility to speak to the RFs/CDs or house management teams for the residences you would like to apply to.
 You should also make sure that you fulfill the CS196 requirement or waive out of that requirement ahead of time.
-This is a required course for all RCCs.
+(CS 196 is required course for all undergrad RCCs.)

 Q. Who is eligible to apply?

 A. The RCC position is open to all Stanford students in good academic standing, who will be an upperclassmen during the academic year for which they are applying for, and have at least one year of gauranteed housing available.
 Undergraduates may only apply for undergrad positions and Graduate students may only apply for graduate positions.
 Co-terms may apply based on their housing eligibility.